ai-companion-guides/ai-companion-guides.github.io/create-ai-girlfriend.md

 ---
-title: How to Create an AI Girlfriend (2025 SFW Guide)
+title: "How to Create an AI Girlfriend (2025 SFW Guide)"
+description: "Step-by-step guide to creating an AI girlfriend in 2025.
+Learn how to build, customize, and safely chat with your virtual companion."
 layout: default
 ---

 # Create an AI Girlfriend – 2025 SFW Guide

 *Updated September 2025 – SFW research only*